boson-project/functions/testing.md

 #### Cleanup
-When you have finished this scenario, you can remove the deployed function using `kn faas delete` from the Function project directory.
+When you have finished this scenario, you can remove the deployed function using `kn func delete` from the Function project directory.
 You may also choose to keep this deployment around for some of the next scenarios.

 ### Create a function that responds to CloudEvents and deploy it